urmastalimaa/interactive-frontend-development/slides/js_ecosystem.md

 # Why build a JavaScript browser application?

-* You probably don't need a JavaScript application for your web page
+* You _probably_ don't need a JavaScript application for your web page
-* Seriously, don't do this to yourself and your users
+* _Seriously_, don't do this to yourself and your users
 * Just use HTML and CSS
 * Add minimal JavaScript when necessary (with fallbacks when JS disabled)